harrymcdiarmid1/BEE20241-Final-Project/README.md

 **Research Question:** Does very high Week 1 activity cause users to become Power Users?

 **Key Finding:** The massive +87 percentage point naive effect completely disappears after controlling for confounders.
-The entire effect is spurious—Week 1 activity is a symptom of underlying engagement, not a cause of Power User status.
+The entire effect is spurious; Week 1 activity is a symptom of underlying engagement, not a cause of Power User status.

 **Business Implication:** Don't use Week 1 download counts alone to predict Power Users.
 Always control for overall engagement patterns or risk chasing false signals.